Header

-The PhD programme in Computational Science is a joint initiative of the University of Zurich and ETH Zurich, which aims to:
+The PhD program in Computational Science is a joint initiative of the University of Zurich and ETH Zurich, which aims to:

 Computational Science is an interdisciplinary field that leverages computational methods, algorithms, and simulations to solve complex scientific problems within the realms of biology, physics, chemistry, earth sciences, astronomy, and other natural sciences.
 Computational science offers methods of scientific inquiry, complementing theory and experiments, and expanding the potential for discovery and innovation.